Stability of Kernel Sheaves Associated to Rank One Torsion-Free Sheaves: Abstract

 \section{Abstract}

-We bound the number of global sections of a torsion-free, globally-generated sheaf in terms of its rank, degree, and invariants of the variety.
-As an application of this bound, we show the syzygy sheaf associated to a sufficiently positive torsion-free sheaf of rank $1$ is slope stable.
+We show the kernel sheaf associated to a sufficiently positive torsion-free sheaf of rank $1$ is slope stable.
 Furthermore, we are able to give an explicit bound for ``sufficiently positive."
+This settles a conjecture of Ein-Lazarsfeld-Mustopa.
+The main technical lemma is a bound on the number of global sections of a torsion-free, globally generated sheaf in terms of its rank, degree, and invariants of the variety.